The computer science department maintains a

 Curricular Practical Training (CPT) program .

-You should start to look for internships in January or even earlier.
+Internships should be sought after in January or even earlier.
 Some

 financial firms hire even earlier.